zjaries/portfolio/src/content/projects/credentialing-api.md

 - **Google Cloud Pub/Sub** and **Cloud Run** for event-driven workloads
 - **Redis** for caching intermediate results and request de-duplication
 - **Firebase Auth** to securely associate document processing with vendor identity
+- **OpenAI** to interpret and classify complex documents, extract data where consistent, and communication in verification workflows
+- **Google Document AI** to extract structured fields from documents where OpenAI was inconsistent

 <iframe  width="100%" height="450" src="https://embed.figma.com/board/jyaECb9bedjCEaleBA6mCK/Wreno-OpenAPI?node-id=0-1&embed-host=share" allowFullScreen></iframe>